Free boundary regularity of vacuum states for incompressible viscous flows in unbounded domains: Abstract

 \section{Abstract}

-In this paper, we are concerned with the regularity and uniqueness issue of Lions' finite-energy weak solutions for the Inhomogeneous incompressible Navier-Stokes equations in the presence of vacuum in the whole-space case $\R^d$, $d=2$ or $3$.
-We handle bounded and nonnegative initial density and assume regularity only on the initial velocity.
-We address in particular the case of the so-called \emph{far-field vacuum} or \emph{density patch}, which is particularly involved and was left open in previous studies.
-Moreover, our work allows us to study the evolution of a vacuum bubble embedded in an incompressible fluid, as well as a patch of a homogeneous fluid embedded in the vacuum, which provides an answer to an open question of Lions in the whole-space case.
+In the well-known book of Lions [{\em Mathematical topics in fluid mechanics.
+Incompressible models}, 1996], global existence results of finite energy weak solutions of the inhomogeneous incompressible Navier-Stokes equations (INS) were proved without assuming positive lower bounds on the initial density, hence allowing for vacuum.
+Uniqueness, regularity and persistence of boundary re\-gularity of density patches were listed as open problems.
+A breakthrough on Lions' problems was recently made by Danchin and Mucha [The incompressible Navier-Stokes equations in vacuum, {\em Comm.
+Pure Appl.
+Math.}, 72 (2019), 1351--1385] in the case where the fluid domain is either bounded or the torus.
+However, the case of unbounded domains was left open because of the lack of Poincar\'{e}-type inequalities.
+In this paper, we obtain regularity and uniqueness of Lions' weak solutions for (INS) with \emph{only bounded and nonnegative initial density} and additional regularity only assumed for the initial velocity, in the whole-space case $\R^d$, $d=2$ or $3$.
+In particular, our result allows us to study the evolution of a vacuum bubble embedded in an incompressible fluid, as well as a patch of a homogeneous fluid embedded in the vacuum, which provides an answer to Lions' question in the whole-space case.